tgross/devopsdaysmsp2018/content/_index.md

 *[Russell Brandom, The Verge, 12 May 2017](https://www.theverge.com/2017/5/12/15630354/nhs-hospitals-ransomware-hack-wannacry-bitcoin)*

 {{% note %}}
-in an IoT example, last year countless devices in UK hospitals were taken over by Wannacry ransomware. patient lives were put at risk not just because of poor patch hygiene but because of the design flaws that allowed access to the devices in the first place and because of warped incentives in the government programs that produced the stolen malware in the first place.
+in an IoT example, last year countless devices in UK hospitals were taken over by Wannacry ransomware. patient lives were put at risk not just because of poor patch hygiene but because of the architectural flaws and because of warped incentives in the US government program that produced the malware in the first place.
 {{% /note %}}

 ---